Ninja-Squad/ninja-squad.github.com/_posts/2018-04-04-what-is-new-angular-6.md

 ### Compatibility with existing librairies

-You might be wondering what will happen with libraries that have already been published using the previous packaging formation if your project uses Ivy.
+You might be wondering what will happen with libraries that have already been published using the previous packaging format if your project uses Ivy.
 Don't worry, the compiler will produce Ivy-compatible version of the dependencies of your project, even if they are not compiled with Ivy.